-A: Autism spectrum disorders are a group of complex brain development disorders.
-This umbrella term covers conditions such as autism, childhood disintegrative disorder and Asperger syndrome.
+A: Autism spectrum disorders (ASD) are a group of complex brain development disorders.
+This umbrella term covers conditions such as autism and Asperger syndrome.
 These disorders are characterized by difficulties in social interaction and communication and a restricted and repetitive repertoire of interests and activities.

-A: Recent reviews estimate a global median prevalence of 62/10 000, that is one child in 160 has an autism spectrum disorder.
+A: Reviews estimate that 1 child in 160 has an autism spectrum disorder.
 This estimate represents an average figure, and reported prevalence varies substantially across studies.
 Some recent studies have, however, reported rates that are substantially higher.

-Q: Do persons with autism always suffer from intellectual disability?
+Q: Do people with an autism spectrum disorder always suffer from intellectual disability?

-A: The level of intellectual functioning is extremely variable in persons with ASD, ranging from profound impairment to superior non-verbal cognitive skills.
+A: The level of intellectual functioning is extremely variable in persons with an autism spectrum disorder, ranging from profound impairment to superior non-verbal cognitive skills.
 It is estimated that around 50% of persons with ASD also suffer from an intellectual disability.

-Q: How early can autism be recognized in children?
+Q: How early can an autism spectrum disorder be recognized in children?

-A: The identification of an autism spectrum disorder is difficult before the age of about 12 months but diagnosis is ordinarily possible by the age of two years.
-Characteristic features of the onset include delay in the development or temporary regression in language and social skills and repetitive stereotyped patterns of behavior.
+A: Identifying an autism spectrum disorder is difficult before the age of about 12 months but diagnosis is generally possible by the age of 2 years.
+Characteristic features of the onset include delay in the development or temporary regression in language and social skills and repetitive stereotyped patterns of behaviour.

-Q: What can parents do to help their child with autism?
+Q: What can parents do to help their child with an autism spectrum disorder?